 When the server in your region is overloaded with too many people trying to download or update games, this error can show up.

-This is also another major cause, cache files can cause multiple problems to your system and they need to eliminated.
+This is also another major cause, cache files can cause multiple problems to your system and they need to eliminate.

 When your software configurations are changed in the wrong way, the steam missing file privileges error can pop up.